atomic14/esp32-sdcard-msc/README.md

 # USB <-> ESP32 <-> SD Card: Using USBMSC

+There are three different configurations in this repo.
+The basic Arduino code uses the SD class to connect to the SD Card using SPI.
+This only exposes methods for writing/reading one sector at a time which has a considerable amount of overhead.
+Using IDF code we can write/read multiple sectors at once.
+And if we move writing to the SD Card to a background task we can get even better performance - but this comes at the cost of no error handling...

-You can switch between these different modes by chaning the class used for the SDCard
+You can switch between these different modes by changing the class used for the SDCard

 ```cpp
 #ifdef USE_SDIO